HASS Community Data Lab

-The HASS Community Data Lab will share tools and datasets for collaborative HASS research projects that use data from archives, libraries and collections.
+The ARDC Community Data Lab will share tools and datasets for collaborative HASS research projects that use data from archives, libraries and collections.

-Silhouettes of a group of people on a beach at dusk
+A thin layer of water reflecting the silhouettes of a group of people standing on it at dusk

 The Challenge